How To Wash White Clothes

 Use hot water - or the warmest water recommended for the fabric - to remove body oils and grime that can dull the surface of white clothes.
 Wash heavily soiled garments in hot water, moderately dirty clothes in warm water, and delicate fabrics in cold water.

-Adjust the water temperature based on the clothing's care label to prevent shrinking.
-For example, nylon, Spandex, lycra, and some cotton blends may shrink in hot water.
+Adjust the water temperature according to the clothing's care label to prevent shrinkage.
+For example, nylon, Spandex, Lycra, and some cotton blends may shrink in hot water.

 Dry Whites Outside